-Earn, Learn, and Service
+Earn, Learn, and Be a Changemaker

 The Community Work-Study program (CWS) offers students who have a Federal Work-Study award as part of their financial aid package opportunities to work with one of ICCE’s community partner organizations and/or be placed with ICCE.
 The program supports students in connecting their academic journeys with career exploration in nonprofit and public sectors to advance civic and career development.